maidsafe/rfcs/proposed/0000-nat-traversal.md

 # Summary

-Create a seperate library for NAT traversal techniques.
+Create a separate library for NAT traversal techniques.

 # Motivation

 The MaidSAFE network needs to be able to operate through NATs.
 Currently NAT traversal is implemented in Crust, however these techniques may be useful elsewhere and to other Rust developers.
-We can acheive better seperation of concerns by implementing a generic NAT-traversal library as a seperate crate.
+We can achieve better separation of concerns by implementing a generic NAT-traversal library as a separate crate.

 # Detailed design